azizoid/react.quran.az/README.md

 This version is a mashup ReactJS + Laravel.

-Backend is made on Laravel, it generates API, which is being accessed by ReactJS.
+Backend is made on Laravel, it generates API.

+Frontend is built on ReactJS + Bootstrap